Skip to main content

 Instructor: Martin Kruming

 Who are today’s media?
-What’s fake news and what’s real?
+What’s fake news and what is real?
 Where does news come from?
-Why are journalists important?
-When do the…
+Why are journalists important?…

 Religious Studies